.nl zone – Clearer Whois

 suggestion 2-7: Clearer explanation of a holder name

 Whois information exceeds intellectual property rights.
 Someone must be in charge.
-A ‘registrant_trade_name’ is not necessarily a legal entity.
+A displayed ‘registrant_full_name’ is not necessarily a legal entity.
 A change of registrant requires agreement of both parties.
-Strictly speaking, a domain with a ‘registrant_trade_name’, or ‘registrant_personal_name’, that does not exist, does not have an holder; a court decision can then provide a solution; a typo can be corrected at an early stage.
+Strictly speaking, a domain with a ‘registrant_full_name’, or ‘registrant_name’, that does not exist, does not have an holder; a judicial decision can then provide a solution; a typo can be corrected at an early stage.

 suggestion 3-7: Clearer about protected information, in relation to the right to view in GDPR